OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Trendlines.Item.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

 The following example sets the number of units that the trendline on the first chart in the active document extends forward and backward.
-The example should be run on a 2-D column chart that contains a single series with a trendline.
+The example should be run on a 2D column chart that contains a single series with a trendline.